aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/temporal-cockroachdb.md

 - **Tune Temporal shard counts**: `numHistoryShards` in `base.yaml` controls write parallelism.
 Increasing it distributes history writes across more CockroachDB ranges, reducing contention.
 Start at 4 for development and scale to 512 or higher for production workloads.
 - **Monitor for hot ranges**: use the CockroachDB Admin Console's **Hot Ranges** page to identify ranges that receive a disproportionate share of writes.
 Hot ranges typically appear when a small number of Temporal history shards map to the same CockroachDB range.
 - **Leverage range splitting and distribution**: CockroachDB automatically splits and rebalances ranges as data grows, but you can pre-split the `executions` and `executions_visibility` tables for predictable write distribution at high shard counts.
 - **Consider a dedicated visibility backend for heavy query workloads**: Temporal's visibility store handles all `ListWorkflowExecutions` queries.
-Under heavy analytical query load, routing visibility to a separate CockroachDB database — or an Elasticsearch cluster — isolates query pressure from the history write path.
+Under heavy analytical query load, routing visibility to a separate CockroachDB database (or an Elasticsearch cluster), isolates query pressure from the history write path.

 These practices mirror approaches used successfully with other horizontally scalable databases, and they apply directly to CockroachDB without any Temporal-specific changes beyond configuration.